-- □ Open the Diagnostics > Loop Protection dialog. - □ In the Global frame, Transmit interval field, adjust the value, if necessary. - □ In the Global frame, Receive threshold field, adjust the value, if necessary. - □ In the Mode column, specify the behavior of the Loop Protection function on the port: - active for ports that are intended to connect end devices - passive for ports which belong to the redundant rings - In the Action column, specify the value all.
-When the device detects a layer 2 loop on this port, then it sends a trap and disables the port using the Auto-Disable function.
-If necessary, adjust the value. - □ In the Active column, mark the checkbox. - \Box Apply the settings temporarily.
+- Open the Diagnostics > Loop Protection dialog.
+In the Global frame, Transmit interval field, adjust the value, if necessary.
+In the Global frame, Receive threshold field, adjust the value, if necessary.
+In the Mode column, specify the behavior of the Loop Protection function on the port: activeFor ports that are intended to connect end devices. passiveFor ports that belong to the redundant rings.

+In the Action column, specify the value all.
+When the device detects a layer 2 loop on this port, then it sends a trap and disables the - When the device detects a layer 2 loop on this port, then it sends a trap and disables the port using the Auto-Disable function.
+If necessary, adjust the value. - □ In the Active column, mark the checkbox. - $\hfill\square$ Apply the settings temporarily.
 To do this, click the \checkmark button.